What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 8. Place the jars upside down and cover with a blanket.

-Feijoa and beetroot salad with nuts
+Feijoa and beet salad with nuts

-Excellent combination of taste and vitamins - feijoa and beetroot salad
+An excellent combination of taste and vitamins - feijoa and beetroot salad

-Feijoa, grated with sugar (honey)
+Feijoa, ground with sugar (honey)

 Jam "Caramel"